syne-tune/syne-tune/docs/search_space.md

-# SagemakerTune: How to Choose a Configuration Space
+# Syne Tune: How to Choose a Configuration Space

 One important step in applying hyperparameter optimization to your tuning problem is to define a configuration space (or search space).
 Doing this